microsoft/vscode-docs/docs/nodejs/nodejs-debugging.md

 To write your own debugger extension, visit:

-* [Debuggers](/docs/extensions/example-debuggers.md) - Steps to create a VS Code debug extension starting from a mock sample
+* [Debugger Extension](/api/extension-guides/debugger-extension.md) - Steps to create a VS Code debug extension starting from a mock sample

 ## Common questions